GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/summer-of-code/index.md

     Those ideas are *not* exhaustive.
 Feel free to suggest your own idea!
 Or combine ideas into your own.
 The descriptions are generic enough so that you can suggest different approaches, goals and stretch goals.
 Mentor(s) are available for all ideas listed already.

+### 3D physics engine

+GDevelop includes a 2D physics engine, but has not yet a 3D physics engine.
+Investigate the best physics engine for our use case and integrate it as a new behavior.
+Adapt the game engine with anything need to properly support the physics engine.
+A working implementation, even if not including all the feature of the 3D physics engine, will be sufficient.

+* **Skills:** JavaScript, TypeScript
+* **Difficulty:** medium

 ### Allow to edit tilemaps directly in the editor